froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 $$w_{new} = w_{old}\cdot e^{\pm\alpha}.$$

-The sign used in the exponent depents on whether the specific sample was correctly predicted or not.
+The sign used in the exponent depends on whether the specific sample was correctly predicted or not.
 For correctly predicted samples, we get

 $$w_{new} = 0.1\cdot e^{-0.69} = 0.05,$$